 Therefore, ending violence against children is not only important for each child’s rights, but also for healthy communities and societies.

-SOS Children's Villages has joined UNICEF and other key partners to establish End Violence, a Global Partnership to End Violence Against Children, an advocacy initiative bringing together stakeholders from different areas to work together to end violence against children.
+SOS Children's Villages has also joined UNICEF and other key partners to establish the Global Partnership to End Violence Against Children, an advocacy initiative bringing together stakeholders from different areas to work together to end violence against children.

 - Supporting and strengthening families to foster stable and positive relationships

 - Empowering communities and raising awareness among national and community stakeholders to create safer environments for children